Russia, U.S. to meet Syria envoy Brahimi on Friday

 Bogdanov, the Kremlin special envoy for Middle East affairs, met Burns and Brahimi in Geneva on December 9, three days after Brahimi met Russian Foreign Minister Sergei Lavrov and U.S. Secretary of State Hillary Clinton in Dublin.

-(This story is refiled to correct the title of William Burns to U.S. Deputy Secretary of State from Undersecretary of State in fifth paragraph)
+(This version of the story corrects the title of William Burns to U.S. Deputy Secretary of State from Undersecretary of State in the fifth paragraph.)

 (Writing by Steve Gutterman, editing by Gabriela Baczynska and Jon Boyle)